crazybolillo/waqu/README.md

 # waqu

 Whatsapp Business Cloud API queue.
 Basically the webhook target in charge of receiving messages.
-It queues them to a Google Cloud Task.
+It publishes them to a given topic using GCP PubSub.